50 Years Of Radio 1

 I can't write about Radio 1 and not mention the Top 40 Chart Show.
 Of all the shows on Radio 1 this was the one that was most influential to me as a DJ.
 I would tune in religiously at 5pm, 4pm from 1986, on a Sunday evening and for the next two hours the official UK Top 40 was counted down.
 Tommy Vance, Richard Skinner and Bruno Brookes were the presenters who hosted the show during the 1980s, but it was in 1990 that a new voice took over the chart and for many DJs of a similar age to myself he was, and always will be, the voice of the Top 40.
 He is of course...
 Mark Goodier!
 If ever you want a lesson on how to DJ with passion and perfection then this was the show to listen to.
 I tuned in with pen and paper at the ready, and a pencil of course... ahem!, and would write down each track as Mark counted down the chart.
 I would include information on each track including: chart position, number of weeks on chart and whether the track had gone up or down, using coloured biro pens to log the various information... well it kept me off the streets I guess!
 The next day I would visit my local record store and buy every single from the new chart that I didn't already have in my mobile DJ collection.

-The full article can be found in Pro Mobile Issue 85, Pages 56-60.
+The full review can be found in Pro Mobile Issue 85, Pages 56-60.